 I coached someone the other day who expressed frustration about their situation and referred to it as feeling like a midlife crisis.
 This person was young enough that short of a tragic illness or accident, they were nowhere near the middle of their life.
 Their frustrations instantly resonated with me though, and I understood that sense of feeling lost.

-When I hear “midlife crisis” it reminds me of a scene from Father of the Bride with Steve Martin.
-Not wanting to face the reality that his little girl is now a grown woman about to be married, he does all the stereotypical things that we associate with a midlife crisis.
+When I hear “midlife crisis” it reminds me of a scene from Father of the Bride Part II with Steve Martin.
+Not wanting to face the reality that his little girl is now a grown woman about to have a baby, he does all the stereotypical things that we associate with a midlife crisis.
 He dyes his hair, buys new clothes, and drives around in a new convertible with the top down.
 I used to love that movie and this scene always amused me because of how ridiculous he looked and acted.

 Now, 30 years after that version of the movie was released and having been through my own doubts about my life choices, I have a very different view of the concept of midlife or identity crises.
 (By the way, I had a momentary meltdown when I did the math and realized how old that movie is, and what that said about me!)
 Luckily, my new view is a much healthier one that would benefit others to adopt.
 What if we viewed these periods as times when we are reflecting on and evaluating our lives?
 And what if we saw that as a natural part of life?
 Rather than feeling in crisis, we might be more accepting of times that have passed and more appreciative of who we are now.
 We might use these moments as a time to celebrate, learn and grow, instead of feeling as though we’ve lost our way or that our world is falling apart.